mtjakobczyk/oci-book/chapter02/README.md

-### Practical Oracle Cloud Infrastructure © Michal Jakobczyk
+### Practical Oracle Cloud Infrastructure
+© Michal Jakobczyk
-Code snippets to use with Chapter 2
+Code snippets to use with Chapter 2.
+Replace `<placeholders>` with values matching your environment.

 ---
 #### SECTION: Provisioning the Infrastructure